 This week, we’re looking more at what life was actually like in Sparta, this time focusing on wealth and property.
 Last time (here), we looked at the question of daily life for women in Sparta and concluded that the oppression faced by the vast majority of women in Sparta – the female helots – far outweighed whatever meager benefits were afford to elite spartiate women.
-This is part IV of our six part series on the contrast between the image of Sparta and the reality (I, II, III).
+This is part IV of our seven part series on the contrast between the image of Sparta and the reality (I, II, III, V, VI, VII).

 As we established back in Part II, contrary to the nostalgia for simpler times that permeates our literary sources, we have good evidence that there were always significant disparities and inequality in wealth and status both between Spartan classes (citizen, free, slave) and within those classes.
 Whereas last week we saw how sharply that shaped daily life for Spartan women, this week we’re going to zoom out just a touch to look at entire Spartan households – particularly those of the spartiates…and former spartiates.

 And as always, a helpful glossary is here, but we’ll define all terms at first reference too, so don’t feel the need to refer to it unless you think you’ve missed something.

 The question we are taking on is the notion that Spartan society was particularly cohesive and stable.
 If I may use Nick Burns as an example – one last time – of this idea out in the wild one last time: